OpenDSA/OpenDSA/RST/source/Design/Dictionary.rst

 .. codeinclude:: Design/DictionaryTest.pde
    :tag: PayrollTest

+One problem with the example as it is written is that the dictionary relies on the programmer to be reasonable about being consistent with the keys.
+Nothing stops the programmer from inserting an integer key into the names dictionary, or searching with an integer search key.
+This problem can be handled by using C++ templates or Java generics.
+Module :numref:`<ListElement>` discusses in more detail the concept of container class :term:`homogeneity`.

 The fundamental operation for a dictionary is finding a record that matches a given key.
 This raises the issue of how to extract the key from a record.